 There are enough testimonials out there to suggest that some lucky members are chosen, but they are in the minority.

 These members have to submit a 500-word written review and 1-minute video review for the product.
 That’s a lot more than other websites ask for (such as the sites listed above).
 If they are chosen, they are typically only rewarded by being allowed to keep the product.

 If you do roll the dice and try to apply for product testing opportunities with this company, you’ll have to sift through a lot of advertisements and a lot of third-party companies asking for your personal data.

 Indeed, many online users have complained about being overwhelmed with unwanted sales calls and emails after signing up to the website.

-Product Testing USA and UK also offer mystery shopping opportunities, and will link you to third-party paid survey websites.
+Product Testing USA, UK and Canada also offer mystery shopping opportunities, and will link you to third-party paid survey websites.

 Nevertheless, if you’re head-strong on trying to become a product tester, you might want to try your luck with these websites.